crashruby/crashruby.com/source/articles/2013-05-10-running-a-minitest-suite.markdown

 ## <a name="minitest-autorun"></a>Using `minitest/autorun`

-Using requiring 'minitest/autorun' in any given spec file will run any specs after the file has been evaluated.
-So to run the sample spec file above you could run the following command:
+Using `require 'minitest/autorun' in any given spec file will run any specs after the file has been evaluated.
+So to run the [sample spec file](#sample-spec) from above you could run the following command:

 ```
 ruby -r 'minitest/autorun' simple_spec.rb
 ```

-Would output the following:
+Which would output the following:

 ```
 Run options: --seed 2852